OptimalBits/bull/README.md

   opts.delay {Number} An amount of miliseconds to wait until this job can be processed.
-Note that for accurate delays, both server and clients should have their clocks synchronized. [optional] opts.attempts {Number} A number of attempts to retry if the job fails [optional] opts.backoff {Number|Object} Backoff setting for automatic retries if the job fails opts.backoff.type {String} Backoff type, which can be either `fixed` or `exponential` opts.backoff.delay {String} Backoff delay, in milliseconds
+Note that for accurate delays, both server and clients should have their clocks synchronized. [optional] opts.attempts {Number} The total number of attempts to try the job until it completes. opts.backoff {Number|Object} Backoff setting for automatic retries if the job fails opts.backoff.type {String} Backoff type, which can be either `fixed` or `exponential` opts.backoff.delay {String} Backoff delay, in milliseconds